AlexandreJean/AzureUseFirewallCaptureExternalRequest/README.md

 Edit terraform.tfvars or others files, according to your need.
 Basically you have a file per funtion, if you don't need Bastion you just have to delete bastion.tf etc.

 By default, with this files you will have
-* 1x Aure Firewall Policy application rule : to allow all trafics (file firewall.tf)
+* 1x Aure Firewall Policy application rule : to allow all protocol on 80 and 443 (file firewall.tf)
 * 1x DNAT rule : to redirect HTTS requests to the internal CycleCloud portal (file firewall.tf)
 * 1x route : to redirect all traffic to firewall (file route.tf)